microsoft/vscode-go/README.md

 In a terminal window with the GOPATH environment variable set to the GOPATH you want to work on, launch `code`.
 Open your GOPATH folder or any subfolder you want to work on, then open a `.go` file to start editing.
 You should see `Analysis Tools Missing` in the bottom right, clicking this will offer to install all of the Go tooling needed for the extension to support its full feature set.
 See the [Tools](#tools) section below for more details.

 _Note_: Users may want to consider turning `Auto Save` on in Visual Studio Code (`"files.autoSave": "afterDelay"`) when using this extension.
 Many of the Go tools work only on saved files, and error reporting will be more interactive with `Auto Save` turned on.
-If you do turn `Auto Save` on, you may also want to turn format-on-save off (`"go.formatOnSave": "false"`), so that it is not triggered while typing.
+If you do turn `Auto Save` on, you may also want to turn format-on-save off (`"go.formatOnSave": false`), so that it is not triggered while typing.

 _Note 2_:  This extension uses `gocode` to provide completion lists as you type.
 To provide fresh results, including against not-yet-built dependencies, the extension uses `gocode`'s `autobuild=true` setting.
 If you experience any performance issues with autocomplete, you should try setting `"go.gocodeAutoBuild": false` in your VS Code settings.